 If there is any shortness of breath, dial 999.

 There are several methods for the control and eradication of wasp nests, these include specialist chemicals, and methods available to the public i.e. wasp nest destroyers in the form of aerosol sprays.
 If used these should be applied late evening and in compliance with written directions on the product.

-If the nest is inaccessible, or you are allergic to wasp stings, or unable to handle instructions, please contact us for help and guidance.
+If the nest is inaccessible, you are allergic to wasp stings, or need further assistance, please contact us for help and guidance.